 The Root Nodule Microbiome

-Synergy between non rhizobial microbes and the legume-rhizobia symbiosis.
+Synergy between non-rhizobial microbes and the legume-rhizobia symbiosis.